 Some women think it’s cool to emulate male bravado so they imply that they use men for sex.
 Of course women use men for sex!
 But women are motivated by ego, by money and by love.
 They are not motivated by sex itself or even by orgasm.
 In this sense women are not sexually motivated.

-Women seem to think that orgasm is an experience each woman can define as she sees fit.
+A key characteristic of female sexuality is women’s desire to be attractive to men.
+This is because of the huge advantage women obtain from men in exchange for offering intercourse.
+Some women think they can define orgasm however they want.
 They have no idea that mental arousal or genital stimulation are required.
-But orgasm is a physiological response of the human body.
-It is factual and cannot be reinvented or tailored to fit an individual woman’s emotional beliefs about how she thinks it should be possible.
+Orgasm is a specific physiological response of the human body and should not be defined by fantasies or erotic fiction.
 Women boast about orgasm to impress others.
-Women are confident their claims will be accepted because they simply reflect popular beliefs about female sexuality.
+They are confident their claims will be accepted because they repeat popular beliefs about female sexuality.
 Unfortunately, men are so mesmerised by stories of female orgasm that these women often succeed in getting the attention they want.

 Boasting about orgasm is a simple tick-the-box exercise for women.
 They make no reference to turn-ons or sexual pleasure.
 Some women suggest that a lover stimulates them vaginally and others clitorally.
 This reflects women’s sexual passivity.
 They don’t talk about their lover’s body and their drive to stimulate a lover.
 Women never discuss any turn-ons (such as genitals or explicit sexual activity) in the appreciative way that men do.
 Women suggest that they are aroused by images from porn.
 If so, they would be aroused by the real thing too, such as male genitals or ejaculation.

-The bias in favour of intercourse arises for two key reasons.
-Firstly, male sex drive causes men to promote intercourse to women.
-The second reason is that women want to understand how intercourse might be as pleasurable for them as it evidently is for men.
-For those women who convince themselves that they do indeed orgasm with a lover, research that justifies their orgasms is obviously very useful and lends their claims respectability.
+Most people are interested in women’s response to intercourse.
+Male sex drive means that men want intercourse above all other sexual activity.
+So women want to understand how intercourse might be as pleasurable for them as it evidently is for men.
+For those women who convince themselves that they do indeed orgasm with a lover, research that justifies their orgasms with a lover is obviously very useful and gives their claims some authenticity.

 Thus, we have two problems: First, the male version of sex drive is what women are unjustly measured by.
 Second, women are trying too hard to please men who need more realistic expectations of women’s sexuality.
 (Joan Sewell 2010)